When Dr. Evil returns home from the Virgin Mega Store, Buffy is not there. He calls her cell, and there is no answer.

 So, he takes out an ad on Craig’s List

 “Wanted one chicken, for my Wife Buffy.
 Preferably, one that talks”

 “A talking chicken would be a great gift for Buffy!” thinks Dr. Evil optimistically.

 As the days past strangely the ad gets no replies.

 Dr. Evil decides to take a drive to the country to look for a talking chicken.

-He pulls off the 101 for to visit a Starbucks.
+He pulls off the 101 to visit a Starbucks.
 He notices homeless chickens living in the parking lot.
 He talks to them, but only one of them talks back to him.
-The chicken is mostly white with some black and grey feather interspersed.
+The chicken is mostly white with some black and grey feathers interspersed.